cysouw/diathesis/text/c06_adverbials.md

 d.
 Das Flugzeug mit den großen Fenster finde ich schöner.
 :::

-Except for adverbs there are many other kinds of expressions that can fill the syntactic role of adverbial, like prepositional phrases [@Next a], quantified objects [@Next b], see [@sec:case-quantified-objects}], or adverbial clauses [@Next c].
-Also negation [@Next d] and comparison phrases [@Next e] are syntactically highly similar to adverbials.
+Except for adverbs there are many other kinds of expressions that can fill the syntactic role of adverbial, like prepositional phrases [@next a], quantified objects [@next b], see [@sec:case-quantified-objects}], or adverbial clauses [@next c].
+Also negation [@next d] and comparison phrases [@next e] are syntactically highly similar to adverbials.
 For example, various verbs that obligatorily need an adverbial alternatively allow a negation or comparison phrase to fill the necessary adverbial slot (see e.g. [@sec:adverbials-nominative]).

 :::ex
 a.
 Das Flugzeug ist auf der Wiese gelandet.